h2oai/driverlessai-tutorials/dai_installation/README.md

   - Nvidia Drivers
   - CUDA 9.0
   - docker-ce
-  - nvidia-docker and then configure the GPU cards for user is H2O Driverless AI
+  - nvidia-docker and then configure the GPU cards for use is H2O Driverless AI
 - We explain the process using a VM on Azure, but then setup steps should be valid for baremetal as well as VMs in other clouds.